Yigidosantos9/DSA210-Term-Project/README.md

 I am a student from Sabancı University, Furkan Yiğit Bakım, and this is my DSA210 term project.
 Over the next three months, I'm going to track how my daily **screen time** indirectly affects my **sleep duration**, **sleep quality**, **daily energy levels**, and **caffeine intake**.

 I'm curious to see if spending more time on screens (including phone, laptop, tablet, and TV) negatively impacts my sleep, reduces my energy, and leads me to consume more caffeine to stay alert.
-Additionally, I will take **daily weather conditions** into account as a **contextual factor** to explain any unexpected patterns in my energy levels and screen time habits.
+Additionally, I will take **daily weather conditions** and **whether I go to the gym or not** into account as a **contextual factor** to explain any unexpected patterns in my energy levels and screen time habits (e.g., high energy despite long screen time).

 My plan is simple: **collect daily data** on screen time, sleep, energy, caffeine, and weather.
 Using **data visualization** and **statistical analysis** techniques, I’ll explore patterns, test hypotheses, and seek actionable insights to improve my daily routine.